sunfishcode/wasm-reference-manual/WebAssembly.md

 computed by the instruction that are provided back to the program execution.

-Within the signature for a [linear-memory access instruction][M], `iPTR` refers an integer [type] with the index bitwidth of the accessed linear-memory space.
+Within the signature for a [linear-memory access instruction][M], `iPTR` refers an integer [type] with the index bitwidth of the accessed linear memory.

 Besides literal [types], descriptions of [types] can be from the following
 mechanisms: